 - have an annual operational budget of between £100k and £1m.

-- are based within Southern Africa (the majority of your activities should benefit people in Southern Africa).
+- are based within South Africa (the majority of your activities should benefit people in South Africa).

 31 March 2018 - Applications close